Copa Sul-Minas

 Copa Sul-Minas was a Brazilian football competition that ran between 2000 and 2002, with teams from the three Southern states of Brazil, plus the Southeastern state of Minas Gerais.
-It replaced the 1999 tournament called Copa Sul which only included teams from the Southern states.
-In 2016, a successor to this tournament was created, the Copa Sul-Minas-Rio (also known as Primeira Liga), in this tournament there were not only teams from the Southern states and Minas Gerais, but they also added teams from Rio de Janeiro.
+It is a successor competition to the 1999 Tournament called Copa Sul which only included teams from the Southern states.
+In 2016, a successor to this tournament was created, the Primeira Liga (also known as Copa Sul-Minas-Rio).

 In its three editions, Copa Sul-Minas was won by Minas Gerais teams.